What is a Conversion(eCommerce)?

 Churn rate helps track customer turnover.
 It aids in calculating the number of users eCommerce businesses lose over time.
 Working on customer delight can help to reduce the customer churn rate.
 Reselling to an existing customer is more manageable than selling to a new one.

-Net promoter Score measures how well a customer will refer a business.
-Based on the score, eCommerce businesses can segment the customers into three categories – detractors, passives, and promoters.
-Naturally, the higher the number of supporters, the better is the standing of the business.
+The Net Promoter Score measures how well a customer will refer a business.
+Based on the score, eCommerce businesses can segment customers into three categories – detractors, passives, and promoters.
+Naturally, the higher the number of supporters, the better the standing of the business.
 Thus, NPS benefits from the combination of everything a company has to offer.
 It is an invaluable metric as it measures everything.

 Program Participation Rate